GVR Report cover Veterinary Anti-infectives Market Size, Share & Trends Report

 Type Insights

 The prescription segment is estimated to grow at the highest CAGR over the forecast period.
-This can be attributed to the recent regulatory changes that restrict the veterinary drug use to prescriptive use, lowering the consumption of OTC anti-infectives and leading to increased adoption of prescription anti-infective drugs.
+This can be attributed to the recent regulatory changes that restrict veterinary drug use to prescriptive use, lowering the consumption of OTC anti-infectives and leading to increased adoption of prescription anti-infective drugs.

 Distribution Channel

-Global Veterinary Anti-infectives Market share and size, 2023
+Veterinary Anti-infectives Market Share

 Regional Insights